-Important • If want to copy and paste the cURL command directly from these instructions, copy it to a text editor first to remove formatting and any line breaks or extra spaces.
+Important - If want to copy and paste the cURL command directly from these instructions, copy it to a text editor first to remove formatting and any line breaks or extra spaces.

-Task To export project data by calling the exportProjectData REST API, do the following:

-- Ensure that the requirements listed in Prerequisites for Exporting Data and Prerequisites When Using the REST Interface are met. - 2.
-To initiate the export process, execute the following cURL command to invoke the Export Project Data REST API using the GET method.

-''' curl -X GET "HOSTNAME:PORT/codeinsight/api/project/exportProjectData?projectId=PROJECT_ID" -H "accept: application/json" -H "Authorization: Bearer JWT_TOKEN" > PROJECT_DATA_FILE.zip '''

-In the command syntax, replace the highlighted variables with your server host name (machine name or IP address) along with the port, the ID of the project you are exporting, and your authorization token.
+Το export project data by calling the exportProjectData REST API, do the following: lusk 1.
+2. To initiate the export process, execute the following cURL command to invoke the Export Project Data REST API using the GET method. curl -X GET "HOSTNAME:PORT/codeinsight/api/project/exportProjectData?projectId=PROJECT_ID" -H "accept: application/json" -H "Authorization: Bearer JWT_TOKEN" > PROJECT_DATA_FILE.zip In the command syntax, replace the highlighted variables with your server host name (machine name or IP address) along with the port, the ID of the project you are exporting, and your authorization token.
 Also, replace PROJECT_DATA_FILE with the name that you want to use for the .zip archive to which the data file containing the exported data will be redirected.
 (The data file will use the same name, but with a .json extension.)